MAT 221: Calculus I

 No

-The course offers an introduction to the calculus of single-variable functions, covering limits, fundamental principles of differentiation and integration, techniques for finding derivatives of algebraic and trigonometric functions, and applications of derivatives.
+This course provides an introduction to the calculus of single‑variable functions.
+Topics include limits, the fundamental principles of differentiation and integration, and techniques for finding derivatives of algebraic and trigonometric functions.
+Students also explore a variety of applications of derivatives, such as rates of change and optimization.
+The course lays the foundation for further study in mathematics, science, and engineering.

 Prerequisites